AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 ```
 {% endraw %}

 Now you want to assign descriptions to each tag to dynamically update a page's description based on which tag a user selected.
-This is what I currently do on my website for the four primary topics I like to write about (dev, CS theory, gaming, and music).
+This is what I currently do on my website for the main topics I write about.

 Create a data file named `tagDescriptions.yml` (or something else) and define key-value pairs in the YAML, where the key is the tag name and the value is the description for that particular tag: